Banktivity Review 2023

 Quicken also has an iPhone app, but from testing both apps, it appears that Banktivity's functionality is slightly better.

-The investment area has been improved from the previous version, but it's still not as useful as either Quicken for Windows or the online service Personal Capital.
+The investment area has been improved from the previous version, but it's still not as useful as either Quicken for Windows or the online service Empower.

 The positive: This section allows you to reconcile your accounts and does allow for downloading transactions from popular financial institutions.
 It can even download the latest stock quotes into Banktivity.